 Boo, 9, wants to be Steve Irwin when he grows up.
-He is a professional lizard/snake/frog catcher and he loves to come and show me his finds.
-He is sneaky sneaky.
+He is a professional lizard/snake/frog catcher, and he loves to come and show me his finds.
+Boo is sneaky.
 He can tell you the differences between each snake he catches, whether they are boys or girls, poisonous or not.
 He is the man 🙂

 Boo has come a long way since he was a bitty.
 He entered into this world, with his mommy sick with bronchitis/laryngitis (the nurses loved me).
-He was flanked, in birth by his daddy and his 2 aunties….we had the privilege of them blessing him with prayers and they were really good to me and my back (altho, I still have hospital washcloth scars on it).
+During the delivery, he was flanked, in birth by his daddy and his 2 aunties.
+We had the privilege of them blessing him with prayers.
+Also, they were really good to me and my back (altho, I still have hospital washcloth scars on it).
 He was so so sweet, such a joy.

 He’s a busy busy busy boy LOL…..busy…..and precious “Mom, have I had a hug today?”
 Love that kid!